MoseleyBioinformaticsLab/md_harmonize/doc/tutorial.rst

 Data preparation
 ----------------
-The raw KEGG, MetaCyc and HMD is available on zenodo https://doi.org/10.5281/zenodo.7384576.
+The raw KEGG, MetaCyc, and HMDB is available on zenodo https://doi.org/10.5281/zenodo.7384576.
 Please download the data first and keep the hierarchy of directory.
 The following data is included in the directory:
-    * KEGG compound molfile, compound kcf, rclass, and reaction.
+    * KEGG compound molfiles, compound kcf's, rclasses, and reactions.
-    * MetaCyc compound molfile, atom-mapping and reactions.
+    * MetaCyc compound molfiles, atom-mapping and reactions.
-    * HMD compound molfile.
+    * HMDB compound molfiles.

 Using MDH to download KEGG databases
 -------------------------------------

-The `MDH` provides function to update the KEGG databases, including compound kcf/molfile, reaction, and rclass.
+Updates the KEGG metabolic databases, including compound kcf/molfile, reaction, and rclass.

 .. code-block:: console